alvaroacev/encryptionAES/README.md

 Overview:
 ===================
-This project is a fork of <a>https://github.com/mike-ensor/aes-256-encryption-utility</a> and has been enhanced it with  Bouncy Castle AES to demonstrate that one can encrypt with AES/CBC/PKCS5Padding algorithm from Java built-in JCE and decrypt with Bouncy Castle
+This project is a fork of <a>https://github.com/mike-ensor/aes-256-encryption-utility</a> and has been enhanced with  Bouncy Castle AES to demonstrate that one can encrypt with AES/CBC/PKCS5Padding algorithm from Java built-in JCE and decrypt with Bouncy Castle

 This is a sample utility to encrypt/decrypt using AES/CBC/PKCS5Padding algorithm